 Greetings to everyone who is new or returning to Simmons!
-I hope that you have had an enjoyable and restful vacation.
 We here at the Police and Public Safety department have been working hard in preparation for the upcoming school year.

-In furthering our department's commitment to Simmons, our team has endeavored to foster understanding and rapport with the community we serve.
-Some endeavors involve new and innovative strategies designed to enhance our support of the Simmons community.
+In furthering our department's commitment to Simmons our team has endeavored to foster understanding and rapport with the community we serve.
+Some endeavors involve new and innovated strategies designed to enhance our support to the Simmons University community.